 8 “Humans of SCinet” posts highlighting the SCinet community.

-More than 200 volunteers representing 18 countries and spanning 79 organizations planned, built, and operated SCinet.
+More than 200 volunteers representing 79 companies and organizations planned, built, and operated SCinet.

 34 contributors provided $80 million in state-of-the-art hardware, software, and services.